 What is the impact of the treatment?

-Radical nephrectomy is a common procedure for localized kidney cancer.
-Around 90% of patients is still cancer free up to 5 years after surgery.
-Because you are left with one functioning kidney, there is increased risk of chronic kidney disease.
+Radical nephrectomy is a common procedure for kidney cancer that has not spread to other tissue.
+Most patients are cancer-free up to 5 years after surgery.
+Because you are left with only one functioning kidney, you have a higher risk of chronic kidney disease than if you had both.
 Reduced kidney function is also a risk factor for cardiovascular disease.

 What will the follow-up be like?

 After radical nephrectomy for kidney cancer, your doctor will plan regular follow-up visits with you.
-How often these visits are needed depends on the classification of the removed tumour.
-Routine follow-up lasts at least 5 years.
-Common tests during follow-up visits are abdominal CT scans, ultrasound, chest x-ray, and urine and blood analyses.
+How often these visits are needed depends on analysis of the removed tumour.
+Follow-up visits will continue for at least 5 years.
+Common tests during follow-up visits are imaging of the abdomen (CT scans and ultrasound), chest x-ray, and urine and blood analyses.